LorenzoNajt/LorenzoNajt.github.io/README.md

 I am a PhD student at the University of Wisconsin-Madison.
 My advisor is [Jordan Ellenberg](http://www.math.wisc.edu/~ellenber/).

 Jan 2018 - August 2019 I was a visitor in [Justin Solomon](https://people.csail.mit.edu/jsolomon/)'s lab at MIT/CSAIL.
-I am working with his group to analyze statistical techniques currently being used to create evidence of Gerrymandering.
+I am working with his group to analyze statistical techniques currently being used to create evidence of gerrymandering.
 I also collaborate with members of [MGGG](https://mggg.org/).

 ## Research: